8 minute read

 }

-replace some-password-hash with the hash of your desired password.
+replace some-password-hash with the hash of the desired password.
 You can get it by running:

 caddy hash-password